 If he is not able to do both these things, then sitting him on the potty will not ‘train’ him at all.
 Sometimes he will go, sometimes he won’t.
-If a parent offers rewards, or praise, he will simply be confused.
-One day he will be ready, so it’s much easier to wait rather than wasting hours of time encouraging a child to do something he simply can’t do.
-It would be like repeatedly trying to teach a child to crawl when he simply isn’t yet able to.
+If a parent offers rewards, or excessive praise, he is likely to become confused.
+It’s much easier to wait rather than wasting hours of time encouraging a young child to do something he simply cannot yet do.
+It would be like repeatedly trying to teach a child to crawl when he isn’t yet able to.

 Buy some underpants and then let the child decide

-Being basically lazy and conflict-avoidant, I decided that I would not ‘potty-train’.
-I watched friends trying to persuade their children to go; even if they were ready, some children realised that they had control in this area, and would refuse.
+Being basically quite lazy and conflict-avoidant, I decided that I would not ‘potty-train’.
+I watched friends trying to persuade their children to go; even if they were ready, some children would refuse if coerced.
 Or, if the parents had instituted a ‘reward’ system, the child might pee a little bit, then demand a reward, and repeat the process.

 A few weeks later, shortly after he was two-and-a-half, he asked if he could wear the underpants.
 I said that was fine, and we took the potty downstairs with us in case he needed.
 Unsurprisingly he had an accident an hour or so later, so I gave him a hug, sympathised, and changed his clothes, and the next time he succeeded in using the potty.

-I suppose it was about a week in all before he was completely reliable and knew what he was doing.
-It was around the same time that a friend’s child, ‘trained’ for about six or seven months, was also reliable at last.
+I suppose it was about a week in all before he was mostly reliable, at least in the daytime.
+It was around the same time that a friend’s child of similar age, ‘trained’ for about six or seven months, was also reliable at last.
 I felt that my method was a great deal easier.
-Yes, we used an extra six months’ worth of nappies, but I didn’t have to spend hours persuading a child to sit on the potty, nor were there endless accidents from a child who simply didn’t have the physical control.
+Yes, we used an extra six months’ worth of nappies, but I didn’t have to spend hours persuading a child to sit on the potty, nor were there endless accidents from a child who didn’t yet have the physical control.

 How do you know when a child is ready?

 In some cases, it’s easy to know when a child is ready to start using the potty.
-He is likely to start noticing when his nappy is wet first, and may then, over a period of a few weeks, become aware that he is actually peeing.
-Once he has that awareness, it probably won’t be long until he knows when he is about to, and if you encourage him to talk about it – in a low-key kind of way – you can then ask if he wants to use the potty.
+He may notice when his nappy is wet first, and may then, over a period of a few weeks, become aware that he is actually peeing.
+After that happens, it probably won’t be long until he knows when he is about to go, and if you encourage him to talk about it – in a low-key kind of way – you can then ask if he wants to use the potty.

 If you have not already bought some suitable underpants, make sure you have some ready for when the child expresses an interest.
 But if he says that he wants to keep wearing nappies, just nod and say that it’s his choice.
-Toddlers generally want as much independence as they can get, and this is an area where they must make their own decisions.
+Toddlers generally want as much independence as they can get, and this is an area where it is much easier if they can make their own decisions.

 What about night-time training?

-You can, of course, restrict your child’s liquid intake somewhat for a couple of hours before he goes to bed, and encourage him to use the potty when he brushes his teeth.
+You can, of course, restrict your child’s liquid intake somewhat for a couple of hours before he goes to bed, and encourage him to use the toilet before he brushes his teeth.
 This will not guarantee a dry night, but it might help.
-Of course you should not do this before the child is about two at the earliest, since most two-year-olds still have a night-time breastfeed or bottle to help them get to sleep.
+However you should not do this before the child is about two at the earliest, since most two-year-olds still have a night-time breastfeed or bottle to help them get to sleep.

-Some parents will ‘lift’ a sleeping child out of bed and onto the toilet around the time they go to bed – this can sometimes seem to help, if the child will empty his bladder without properly waking up, but it does not help to train hi at all – rather the reverse, it trains his body into being woken up at this time rather than waiting until the morning.
-If he usually wakes and needs help getting to the bathroom after the parents are in bed, then it makes practical sense to do this while the parents are still up, but it is not a good long-term solution.
+Some parents will ‘lift’ a sleeping child out of bed and onto the toilet around the time they go to bed.
+This can sometimes help, if the child empties his bladder without properly waking up, but it does not really help to train him at all.
+Rather the reverse: it trains his body into being woken up at this time rather than waiting until the morning.
+If he usually wakes and needs help getting to the bathroom after the parents are in bed, then it makes practical sense to do this while they are still awake, but it is not a good long-term solution.

-The majority of children, if left until they are ready, will start to use the potty or toilet at some point before they are three years old.
-Many will still have occasional accidents at this age, which for some will continue – rarely – until they are four or even five.
-And many will need to wear a nappy or pull-up at night for considerable time after they have stopped using them in the day, sometimes as late as six if they sleep deeply.
+Most children, if left until they are ready, will start to use the potty or toilet at some point between the ages of two-and-a-half and three-and-a-half.
+Some will still have occasional accidents at this age, which for some will continue until they are four or even five.
+Many will need to wear a nappy or pull-up at night for a considerable time after they have stopped using them in the day.

-There are some medical conditions which do create difficulties in this area, so if your child reaches the age of three-and-a-half and is showing no signs at all of readiness, it’s a good idea to have a thorough examination by a child-friendly doctor or paediatrician.
+However, if it appears that he has no idea when he is peeing, or (at the other extreme) if it’s uncomfortable for him, then it might be a good idea to have a medical checkup.
+Occasionally a child has some kind of bladder infection or other problem which is causing his lack of awareness.
+There are some medical conditions which do create difficulties in this area.
+If your child reaches the age of three-and-a-half and is showing no signs at all of readiness, it’s a good idea to have a thorough examination by a child-friendly doctor or paediatrician.